If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 Frankincense, lavender, lemon, and copaiba were the main oils I used.
 I also used pre-made blends called Valor, Peace and Calming, and Abundance (this is where I buy my oils).

-I used the Valor blend (my favorite for neurological support and because it smells heavenly) several times a day, diffusing it through the night and applying it to the back of my neck every morning and sometimes in the afternoons.
-This blend did a fantastic job at helping me recover from my seizures faster.
+I used several essential oils several times a day, diffusing it through the night and applying it to the back of my neck every morning and sometimes in the afternoons.
+Keeping a routine with the oils I used did a fantastic job at helping me recover from my seizures faster.

 Month 3 & My Health Results:

 60 days after I began my wellness journey, I had my very last symptom… a grand mal seizure.

 Since then, my seizures totally stopped.
 As did my migraines… muscle weakness… fainting… falling… stumbling… confusion… tongue tripping… and vision fading.

 I was able to start going for regular walks again (1-2 mile walks), AND managed to slowly jog 1/8 of a mile WITHOUT collapsing afterward!!!

 A Year Later… My Life Was Entirely Different

 I married and was able to have a child… even though several doctors told me my body wouldn’t be able to handle pregnancy and I would be risking my life and the baby’s life.

 I still became exhausted rather quickly but slowly regained strength and endurance.